 Some may believe the solution to be a shift to virtual reality.
 After all, with hardware such as the Oculus Rift and the HTC Vive hitting the market and the military’s incredible work with flight simulators, it seems like a no-brainer for the next step to be the application of such technology in education.

 There are a number of issues with the current iteration of virtual reality that make such thinking a far-off fantasy, however.
 First and foremost, its prohibitive cost.
 At the moment, an Oculus Rift retails for $600, the Vive retails for $200 more.
 Prices mainly set to recoup the cost of research and development, it will take a number of years before a classroom set can be considered a feasible purchase.
-Second, while the software may be used to simulate reality, it is still just software.
+Second, while the software may be used to simulate reality, it is still just software but to develope something more new visit Harbortouch here for more info.
 Studies have shown that a technical plateau is quickly reached when virtual reality is used for practice by medical students.
 Lastly, the sense of accomplishment acquired virtually is no match for that of an achievement grounded in reality.

 Is there a solution?
 I hope so.
 The education system has proven remarkably adaptable to a changing society.
 Cell phones, once the bane of teachers and administration alike, have been used to enrich the classroom experience.
 Overhead projectors have gone the way of VCRs and cassettes, replaced by docucams and Scantron scanners.
 Technology, under the right circumstances, can enhance and improve the quality of education many times over.